RodoGomez/RodoGomez.github.io/_posts/2021-03-08-radare2-basic-wf-p2.md

 pxW @esp
 {% endhighlight %}

-*px* belog to the *print hexadecimal* commands. *W* specifies the size of the hex dump and stands for *word* size.
+*px* belongs to the *print hexadecimal* commands. *W* specifies the size of the hex dump and stands for *word* size.
 Notice that in radare2 a word is 32 bits.
 And *W* is uppercase, which specifies that the output will be displayed one word per line.

 And for the registers I just use the predefined one, using the DEL key.